songc0a/Weighted-envelope-correlation-based-waveform-inversion/README.md

 # Weighted-envelope-correlation-based-waveform-inversion
-**This repository reproduces the results of the submitted paper "Weighted Envelope Correlation-based Waveform Inversion Using Automatic Differentiation" to IEEE TGRS.
-We will upload the codes when the manuscript is accepted for publication.
+**This repository reproduces the results of the accepted paper "Weighted Envelope Correlation-based Waveform Inversion Using Automatic Differentiation" by IEEE TGRS.